mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 A number of causes within the network may lead to "ACK compression", where the spacing of incoming packets (with new ACKs) becomes bunched.
-This could happen due to many factors, such as congestion at a bottleneck, packet send aggregation in the MAC layer or device drivers, etc.  ACKs can also wind up being aggregated beyond the normal delayed ACK recommendation, such that instead of acknowledging one or two packets of data, a received ACK may cover many packets, and cause a large change in the congestion window, allowing many packets to be released in a burst (if pacing is not used).
+This could happen due to many factors, such as congestion at a bottleneck, packet send aggregation in the MAC layer or device drivers, etc.  ACKs can also be aggregated such that instead of acknowledging one or two packets of data, a received ACK may cover many packets, and cause a large change in the congestion window, allowing many packets to be released in a burst (if pacing is not used).
 This can happen due to coalescing of